bergerda1/PiFaceRecognition/README.md

 https://coral.ai/examples/detect-image/#run-the-example-for-face-detection.
 The model for the embeddings takes as input 96*96 arrays, values between 0 and 1, and outputs a 1-D array of size 192.
 The Facenet paper (https://arxiv.org/abs/1503.03832) recommends an output size of 128, but this results in an error when converting to an edge TPU model.
 As a base model MobileNetV2 is used.
-So far the model has been trained on a quater of the VGGFace2 dataset.
+So far the model has been trained on a third of the VGGFace2 dataset.
 Updated models will follow.

 In the following I will explain how this model can be used on a project with the Raspberry Pi to recognize